rmcomplexity/dataclasses-validation/README.md

     # trailing/leading blank spaces will be removed
     name: str = TextField(min_length=1, trim=" ")

+    # A user cannot be born before 1800.
+Time travelers are not considered here :(.
+    year_of_birth: int = IntField(gt=1800)

     # 'last_name' can be None or an empty string.
+    # Optional fields have a default value of None.
     last_name: Optional[str] = TextField(min_length=1, trim=" ", optional=True, blank=True)

     # 'opt_out' has a default value of "Yes", uses a regex